shogowada/json-rpc-2.0/README.md

 # json-rpc-2.0
-JSON-RPC 2.0 client and server lib for JavaScript.
+Let your client and server talk over function calls under JSON-RPC 2.0 spec.
+No external dependencies.

 - Protocol agnostic
     - Use over HTTP, WebSocket, TCP, UDP, inter-process, whatever else
+        - Easy migration from HTTP to WebSocket, for example
 - No external dependencies
     - Keep your package small
 - First-class TypeScript support